cactusflashes/portlandia/README.md

 ##### Update November 6th, 2023
 ###### I hit a pretty big block about 2 weeks ago and haven't committed any code since then.
 More stressors have come up in my life, and I am working on a soul project in the meantime with some Swift.
 Will be back before the end of the year to finish this off.

+##### Update November 12th, 2023
+###### Getting stale on another project for the time being so it was refreshing to hop back over here and work on some relaxing programming while not straining my brain lol.
+A few reconfigurations, but I will be rolling to prod hopefully before the end of the year.

 ## Stack
 #### SvelteKit for framework
 #### Netlify for deployment